Kirity/mri-pump-monitoring/README.md

 *  Go to : "[/home/pi/Documents/MRI]/code/ and open file "flask_listener.py"
   * In line number : 15, change the path to "RunningTasks.py" to current set up

-## Running and testing of flask job
+## Running and testing the flask job

 * Go to : "[/home/pi/Documents/MRI]/code/ and run file "flask_listener.py".
 This micro web server will run on port number : 5000